basarat/typescript-book/docs/why-typescript.md

 # Why TypeScript
 There are two main goals of TypeScript:
 * Provide an *optional type system* for JavaScript.
-* Provide features of future JavaScript version to current JavaScript engines.
+* Provide planned features from future JavaScript editions to current JavaScript engines

-We find it best to explain these in separation in first go.
+The desire for these goals is motivated below.

 ## The TypeScript type system